mjgregoire/RNA-seq-pipeline/Leafcutter analysis.md

 echo "=== All LeafCutter DS analyses finished successfully ==="
 ```

+COULD NOT GET LEAFCUTTER R DEPENDENCIES TO DOWNLOAD FROM THE GITHUB...

 6. Visualize leafcutter results
 	•	LeafCutter will output cluster-level significance files you can open in R.
 	•	For sashimi-style validation you need BAMs — now that you used BAMs, you can plot reads across the junction region in IGV or use ggsashimi/leafcutter plotting helpers.
 I can produce a sashimi job script for the top clusters if you want.